 As veterinarians charged with the health and well-being of your pets, we cannot encourage pet parents enough to microchip their pet.
 It is a simple and inexpensive procedure that can reunite you with your pet if it is ever accidentally lost or even stolen.

-To remind pet owners to have their pets microchipped and to keep the registration information up-to-date, the American Veterinary Medical Association (AVMA) and the American Animal Hospital Association (AAHA) joined together to create “Check the Chip Day” which falls on August 15 this year.
+To remind pet owners to have their pets microchipped and to keep the registration information up-to-date, the American Veterinary Medical Association (AVMA) and the American Animal Hospital Association (AAHA) joined together to create “Check the Chip Day” which falls in mid- August every year.

 We have said it before, and it’s worth a reminder: one dog or cat is reunited every five seconds in our country because of a simple microchip.